-- To ensure that the safety and wellbeing of people who miss an appointment or home visit is considered and responded to. - It is recognised that some people may pose a risk to themselves or others if they do not maintain contact with services, so referral pathways to other services may need to be followed. - To support services to meet their safeguarding responsibilities and to provide evidence of how they manage missed appointments of adults at risk to their regulators. - Support early intervention and prevention which is fundamental to the prevention of safeguarding incidents. - To promote effective communication and information sharing with multi-agency professionals and services when adults do not attend appointments and there are suspected, or known, safeguarding concerns identified.
+- Ensure that the safety and wellbeing of people who miss an appointment or home visit is considered and responded to. - It is recognised that some people may pose a risk to themselves or others if they do not maintain contact with services, so referral pathways to other services may need to be followed. - To support services to meet their safeguarding responsibilities and to provide evidence of how they manage missed appointments of adults at risk - Support early intervention which is fundamental to the prevention of safeguarding incidents. - To promote effective communication and information sharing with multi-agency professionals and services when adults do not attend appointments and there are suspected, or known, safeguarding concerns identified.